nazhard/nppx/README.md

 Experimental Nazhard's cute personal javascript package manager

-Written in Go and Anime's Love
+Written in Go and Anime Cuteness

+> Still under development, don't submit any pull requests, write an issue instead
+>
+> This is just a hobby project, don't take it too seriously.
+>
+> And I'm planning to release 0.0.1 in the near future

 ## Goals